-Appendix I The Rules of Stefnir - Sustainable Arctic Fund
+Appendix I The Rules of Stefnir - Scandinavian Fund - ESG

+Rules

-Rules Stefnir - Sustainable Arctic Fund hs.
+Stefnir - Scandinavian Fund - ESG

-Name of Fund, type, legal form and Management Company
+Name of the Fund, legal form, Management Company, and marketing authorization.

-The name of the Fund is Stefnir - Sustainable Arctic Fund.
-The Fund's ID-No. is 510422- 9880.
-The Fund is an alternative investment fund marketed towards the public pursuant to the Alternative Investment Fund Managers Act No. 45/2020.
+The name of the Fund is Stefnir - Scandinavian Fund - ESG.
+The Fund's ID-No. is 430407- 9880.
+The Fund is an undertaking for collective investments in transferable securities in accordance with Act No. 116/2021 on Undertakings for Collective Investment in Transferable Securities (UCITS).

-Stefnir hf, ID-No. 700996-2479, Borgartún 19, 105 Reykjavík, (also referred to as "Stefnir") manages the Fund in accordance with Act No. 45/2020.
+Stefnir hf, ID-No. 700996-2479, Borgartún 19, 105 Reykjavík, (also referred to as "the Management Company") manages the Fund in accordance with Act No. 116/2021.
 The management company cannot be changed unless decided by the board of directors of Stefnir and with the approval of the Financial Supervisory Authority of the Central Bank of Iceland.

-The Fund has no sub-funds and is not authorized to be marketed in any other country than Iceland.
+The Fund has no sub-funds and is only authorized to market itself in Iceland.
 The Fund's base currency is the euro (EUR).

-The Fund's objective, investment authorizations and investment policy
+The Fund's investment policy